adafruit/Adafruit-Pi-Finder/README.md

 update it, set up the wifi SSID and password, a custom hostname you pick, and install a bunch of really handy software for you:

-  * apt-get update (updates your existing Pi software to the latest versions)
+  * apt-get update (grabs information on the newest versions of packages)
   * apt-get installs: **avahi-daemon, netatalk** - so you can connect to raspberrypi.local instead of needing to know the IP address in the future
   * apt-get installs: **node, tmux, vim, git** - handy development tools!
   * apt-get installs: **i2c-tools, python-smbus** - tools for letting your connect to common i2c sensors